Sunbeams Nursery Class Blog!

 Comet class is a mixed Year 5 and 6 class.
-Our teachers are Mrs McCarthy and Mrs Sinclair and our teaching assistant is Mrs Carter.
-We also have Mrs Wands teach us for Outdoor Learning.
+Our teachers are Mrs Bolton and Mrs Sinclair and our teaching assistant is Mrs Carter.
+Mrs Wands also teaches us one afternoon per week.

 In Comet class, we are working incredibly hard to become independent learners who are resilient and resourceful.
 We all want to make progress in our learning and are trying to work to the best of our ability in all areas of school life.
 We are learning to be respectful of others and work collaboratively as part of our class community.